Michigan History Museum

+The Michigan History Museum (MHM) is the state history museum of the U.S. state of Michigan.
+Opened in March 1989, it is located in the Michigan Library and Historical Center building in downtown Lansing, two blocks west of the Michigan State Capitol building.
+The museum is administered by the Michigan History Center under the Michigan Department of Natural Resources.

-The Michigan History Museum features the life, land, and people of the state of Michigan.
-The museum, located in the state capital of Lansing, focuses on the state's social and cultural heritage.
+The museum features the life, land, and people of the state of Michigan.
+It focuses on the state's social and cultural heritage.
 Exhibits include displays on Native American life, the history of Euro-American traders and settlement, key industries such as logging and automobiles, and the role of Michigan in World War I and World War II.